Woman says she was racially profiled at Victoria’s Secret in Collierville

 "I think it was for the simple fact that I was black," she said.

-As a Howard University graduate and tutor for children, Cage says he was mortified.
+As a Howard University graduate and tutor for children, Cage says she was mortified.

 "I don't know if one of the parents of the kids I tutor could've been there.
 I don't know if one of my old professors could've been in there."